CyVerse-learning-materials/container_camp_workshop_2019/docker/dockerhandson.rst

 Use case 1: Processing VLBI data with HOPS in Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HOPS stands for the Haystack Observatory Postprocessing System.
-It is a standard tool used in Very-long-baseline interferometry (VLBI) to perform data analysis.
+It is a standard data analysis tool in Very-long-baseline interferometry (VLBI).
 HOPS has a long history and it depends on legacy libraries.
 This makes it difficult to compile on modern Unix/Linux systems.
 Nevertheless, with Docker, you **have** already launched a HOPS envirnment that you can analysis VLBI data!

 The most basic step in analysis VLBI is called "fringe fitting", which we will perform in the running HOPS container by